Incomplete Cholesky factorization

 In numerical analysis, an incomplete Cholesky factorization of a symmetric positive definite matrix is a sparse approximation of the Cholesky factorization.
 An incomplete Cholesky factorization is often used as a preconditioner for algorithms like the conjugate gradient method.

 The Cholesky factorization of a positive definite matrix A is A = LL* where L is a lower triangular matrix.
 An incomplete Cholesky factorization is given by a sparse lower triangular matrix K that is in some sense close to L. The corresponding preconditioner is KK*.

 One popular way to find such a matrix K is to use the algorithm for finding the exact Cholesky decomposition in which K has the same sparsity pattern as A (any entry of K is set to zero if the corresponding entry in A is also zero).
 This gives an incomplete Cholesky factorization which is as sparse as the matrix A.

+Motivation

+Consider the following matrix as an example:

+If we apply the full regular Cholesky decomposition, it yields: